-4th Quarter (Feb 27 - Apr 8, 2010): Guest Director: Heidi Malazdrewich
+4th Quarter (Feb 26 - Apr 7, 2017): Guest Director: TBD

-Rehearsal and presentation of a full length play: The Heidi Chronicles by Wendy Wasserstein.

-The rehearsal process for The Heidi Chronicles will be VERY intensive and VERY time-consuming.
+Rehearsal and presentation of a full length play in the realism style.
+The rehearsal process will be VERY intensive and VERY time-consuming.
 Once rehearsals move into the Gas Station Theatre, students will be expected to be available on weekends as well as evenings.